lschmelzeisen/dotfiles-old/README.md

 changed `:PlugInstall` has to be executed in vim as root (because other users can't write to `/usr/share/vim/vimfiles/plugged`).

-### xfce4-terminal

-In order to activate the colorscheme in xfce4-terminal, do: `Right-click → Preferences... → Colors → Load Presets... → Base-16 Gruvbox dark, hard`.

-To get the correct font, do: `Right-click → Preferences... → Appearance → Font → TamzenForPowerline Regular 11`.

-Personally, I also disable menubar, toolbar, and scrollbar.

 ## Theme

 I use the [VimixDark](https://github.com/vinceliuice/vimix-gtk-themes) GTK2/3